 There is another factor at play however that makes the post-spawn casting game so effective for walleye.
 As you work a piece of structure, say you have the boat in fifteen feet of water for example.
 The reality is that there might be some fish scattered in fifteen feet of water while other fish might be laid up in ten or seven feet of water.
 Now you can control your boat and make a drift or pass in fifteen feet of water and make another pass in ten feet of water to contact fish or you can cover a lot more water by simply making a pass in fifteen feet of water and cast up into shallow water where you are not only touching the shallow water but also fishing the water below the boat on the end of each cast.

 What we often find early in the year is that where fish are on a piece of structure is a moving target.
 We might pop a few fish deep right below the boat and then catch some fish on a far cast on top of the structure.
 Other fish hit the jig halfway back to the boat.
 That range in depth is so typical and not only does fan casting these locations allow you to touch all these different zones, it also enables anglers to find fish much more quickly.

-So many walleye anglers get locked into finding a specific depth and then fishing below the boat but the damage you can do by simply casting around the boat essentially expands the water you are fishing dramatically.
-There are always limitations and exceptions however.
+So many walleye anglers get locked into finding a specific depth and then fishing below the boat, but the damage you can do by simply casting around the boat expands the water you are fishing dramatically, especially during the post-spawn season.
+There are always limitations and exceptions, however.

 Stay flexible and gather information by noting where fish are coming from on the structure.
-When the pattern seems to be all over the board in regards to depth or when you are trying to establish what the base line is each day, you can gather a lot of information in a hurry by casting through locations.
-Fishing below the boat or behind the boat will still be part of your game plan but you will catch even more fish if you incorporate a lot more casting into your early season walleye fishing and remember that the advantages of casting go beyond just targeting shallow fish that spook from the boat.
+When the pattern seems to be all over the board in regards to depth or when you are trying to establish what the baseline is each day, you can gather a lot of information in a hurry by casting through locations.
+Fishing below the boat or behind the boat will still be part of your game plan, but you will catch even more fish if you incorporate a lot more casting into your early season, post-spawn walleye fishing, and remember that the advantages of casting go beyond just targeting shallow fish that spook from the boat.